-Lifetime self-cleaning greywater sieve filter never needs replaced
+Lifetime self-cleaning greywater filter never needs replaced

 Every greywater system MUST have a settling basin with filter to prevent particulates from entering the leach field.
 Particulates combine over the years to form a black sludge layer in the bottom of your leach pit or field, called 'bio-mat'.
 Bio-mat clogs the soil, preventing percolation and eventually causing total failure.
 Choose a heavy-duty tank that is rated for 'dry burial', meaning it can be buried without water inside and not risk collapsing from weight of soil atop and around.
 Tanks as short as 42 inch tall are adequate for a greywater system.
 Generally, you need at least 24 inches from the base of the outlet pipe to the bottom of the settling tank.
 Installing filters too close to the bottom of the tank may not provide enough settling area to prevent solids from exiting the tank, especially under turbid conditions.
 Proper inlet plumbing, as detailed below, is critical to proper filter function.